farah0808/code-sample/README.md

 # code-sample

-Thank you for viewing my code sample for a Drupal position!
+Thank you for viewing my code sample!

 As a reference:

-	/sites/all pertains to Drupal 7,
+	* Drupal 7 Sample pertains to Drupal 7 Theming and Custom Module development
-	ekuber pertains to Drupal 8
+	* Drupal 8 Sample pertains to Drupal 8 Theming and Custom Module development

 Please let me know if you have any questions!